copyrightexceptions/copyrightexceptions.eu/content/implementations/NL/info53a.md

 3 In the case of copying in a compilation work, no more than a few short works or short portions of his works may be copied from the same author, and in the case of works as referred to in Article 10, Paragraph 1 (6), (9) or (11).
 The provisions of this Article shall also apply to the copying of other works, provided that such copying is not prohibited in the case of the works referred to in Article 10, paragraph 1 under 6°.

 4 The provisions of this article shall also apply to reproduction in a language other than the original.

+5 The provisions of this article also apply to digital use that takes place under the responsibility of an educational institution by means of a secure electronic environment that is only accessible to pupils or students and the teaching staff of the educational institution.

+6 The provisions of this Article cannot be deviated from by agreement.